lalitadithya/NVSentinel/docs/gpu-health-monitor.md

 ### DCGM Health Watches

-The monitor checks multiple GPU health aspects through DCGM:
+The monitor checks multiple GPU health aspects through DCGM.
+Below are some of the key health watches - this is not an exhaustive list and may evolve over time as DCGM capabilities expand:

-**Memory Errors**: Single-bit and double-bit ECC errors
-- Critical for detecting failing GPU memory
-- Can indicate GPU needs replacement

-**Thermal Issues**: Temperature violations and throttling
-- Prevents GPU damage from overheating
-- Identifies cooling problems

-**PCIe Problems**: PCIe replay errors and link issues
-- Detects communication problems with GPU
-- Can indicate hardware issues

-**Power Issues**: Power violations and power capping events
+**Memory Errors**: Single-bit and double-bit ECC errors **Thermal Issues**: Temperature violations and throttling events **PCIe Problems**: PCIe replay errors and link issues **Power Issues**: Power violations and power capping events **InfoROM Errors**: GPU InfoROM corruption
-- Identifies power delivery problems
-- Helps optimize power configuration

-**Driver Issues**: NVIDIA driver problems and crashes
-- Detects driver instability
-- Triggers driver-related remediation
+**NVLink Errors**: NVLink connectivity and error detection

+> **Note**: The specific health watches available depend on your DCGM version and GPU model.
+NVIDIA regularly adds new health checks and monitoring capabilities to DCGM.
+Consult your DCGM documentation for the complete list of supported health watches for your environment.

 ## Key Features